lfbraz/azureml-r-batch-pipeline/README.md

 ```

 ### Set up an intermediate output
 Now we set up an intermediate output.
 It can be used for example as input to next steps.
-We alse use the [Azure ML default storage](https://docs.microsoft.com/en-us/azure/machine-learning/concept-azure-machine-learning-architecture) to persist these data.
+We also use the [Azure ML default storage](https://docs.microsoft.com/en-us/azure/machine-learning/concept-azure-machine-learning-architecture) to persist these data.
 ```python

 from azureml.data import OutputFileDatasetConfig